Electrostatic Solutions Ltd

 Non-ESDS

-Packaging material resistances must be maintained to the highest and lowest humidities expected under operational conditions.
+Packaging material resistances must be maintained at the lowest humidities expected under operational conditions.
+Materials are normally qualified at 12 % RH.

 Packaging used outside the EPA